 Konstantin Volostnov is a winner of the First Prize at the E.F.Walcker-prize in Schramberg (Germany, 2008) and First Prize at A.-F.Goedicke competition in Moscow (2008).
 In 2009 he became a winner (First prize) at St.Albans organ competition (UK) where he also got Peter Hurford prize (for the best performance of Bach’s work), Audience prize, and the prize for the best performance of Sacrificium by John Casken.

 He has several CD record (modern music 2004, 2009 Moscow conservatoire, Six organ sonatas by Mendelssohn 2006, 2008, Great organ works 2006, recording of the historical monument – organ of Riga cathedral, first ever recording of the Moscow Internationa Performing arts center organ 2016 and others).
 He has also recorded for radio-broadcast and TV.
 Since 2005 to 2006 he was appointed as an artistic director of the Federal Philharmonic society of Caucasian Mineral Waters region.
 In 2012 he founded International festival in the most beautiful Moscow Palaces – Tsaritsino, which now is supported by the Federal Ministry of culture.

-Since 2010 he teaches at the Moscow State Tchaikovsky Conservatory.
-The same year he became a soloist of Moscow Philharmonic Society.
+Since 2010 he teaches at Moscow State Tchaikovsky Conservatory.